oracle/node-oracledb/doc/api.md

 For IN binds, `maxArraySize` is ignored, as also is `maxSize`.

-For `STRING` IN OUT or OUT binds, the string length [`maxSize`](#executebindParams) property may be set.
+For `oracledb.STRING` IN OUT or OUT binds, the string length [`maxSize`](#executebindParams) property may be set.
 If it is not set the memory allocated per string will default to 200 bytes.
 If the value is not large enough to hold the longest string data item in the